-- (a) The application for Demolition is complete. - (b) Historic structure is located inside the city limits. - (c) The structure is listed on the National Register of Historic Places (NRHP), or a Recorded Texas Historic Landmark (RTHL).
+- i.
+The application for Demolition is complete. - ii.
+Historic structure is located inside the city limits. - The structure is listed on the National Register of Historic Places (NRHP), or a Recorded Texas Historic Landmark (RTHL).

-iii.
 Exceptions

 This section does not apply to the demolition of a building, part thereof or addition thereto, the condition of which is determined by the Chief Building Official or the Fire Marshal to be an imminent threat to public safety.